-This is a class for students who do not take a semester of Physical Education.
+This requirement for students who do not take a semester of Physical Education.
 You are responsible for completing an online journal consisting of 120 minutes of physical activity per week.
-All students not in Physical Education must be in the class.
-This is a pass/fail class.
+All students not in Physical Education must complete this log.
+This is a pass/fail.

-MHS Online PE
+MHS Online PE (Course #904)